Guangyuan Sichuan, China Travel Guide

 KTV (Karaoke), some late-night eateries, and street food stalls present entertainment into the evening.

-KTV is a popular local entertainment option, providing private rooms for singing and socializing.
-It's a common way for locals to relax and socialize late into the night.
+KTV is a common local entertainment option, providing private rooms for singing and socializing.
+It's a common way for locals to rest and socialize late into the night.

-Guangyuan features scattered local bars across the city center, offering a relaxed atmosphere for drinks.
+Guangyuan features scattered local bars all over the city center, offering a relaxed atmosphere for drinks.
 These establishments mainly serve a local clientele, with limited English-speaking staff.

-Beyond bars, late-night eateries and street food stalls extend dining options into the evening.
+Beyond bars, late-night eateries and street food stalls extend dining options in the evening.
 They provide a atmosphere for enjoying local snacks and meals after dark.

 While Guangyuan is generally safe, it is always prudent to remain alert, notably late at night.